aircarbon/stm/contracts/Interfaces/docs/HX-INFO.md

 ### IMPORTANT NOTE:

-The smart contract will only operate over accounts addresses that are whitelabled.
+The smart contract will only operate over accounts addresses that are whitelisted.
 This is done by design.
-Each user account created on the system is assigned a whitelabeled account address.
-There's a limited number of whitelabeled accounts, and once the limit is reached no more user accounts can be created.
+Each user account created on the system is assigned a whitelisted account address.
+There's a limited number of whitelisted accounts, and once the limit is reached no more user accounts can be created.

 The response body includes the number of available and total whitelisted accounts addresses.